rhain-r/autonomous-saas-triager/README.md

 The two errors are not symmetric.

-**Escalating a ghost** — a detailed, plausible RCA blaming a file that has nothing to do with the symptom — costs a developer an afternoon.
+**Escalating a ghost** — a detailed, plausible RCA blaming a file that has nothing to do with the symptom, costs a developer an afternoon.
 It is expensive, and it is *self-correcting*: they open it, find nothing, and say so.

 **Closing a real defect** — a help article, a polite reply, a shut ticket — costs